 Murphysboro Style Pork Steaks

-Popular in BBQ restaurants in southern Illinois down through St. Louis, pork steaks are a great option for a quick BBQ when you don't have the time to smoke a pork butt or shoulder!
-This recipe is based on pitmaster and World Champion BBQ Chef Ken Hess's experience dining at BBQ restaurants while getting advice from his fellow pitmasters.
-At Snow's BBQ in Lexington, Texas, pitmaster Tootsie makes an amazing pork steak, as does Mike Mills at 17th Street Barbecue in Murphysboro, Illinois.
+Popular in BBQ restaurants in southern Illinois down through St. Louis, pork steaks are an excellent option for a quick BBQ when you don't have the time to smoke a pork butt or shoulder!
+This recipe is from pitmaster and World Champion BBQ Chef Ken Hess's experience dining at BBQ restaurants while getting advice from his fellow pitmasters.
+At Snow's BBQ in Lexington, Texas, pitmaster Tootsie makes an excellent pork steak, as does Mike Mills at 17th Street Barbecue in Murphysboro, Illinois.
 Ken's friend Randy Twyford, a pitmaster who runs pork steaks on his BBQ food truck once a week, gave him some pointers for this recipe as well.
 If you've never made BBQ with Kansas City red sauce, you're in for a real treat!
 Serve these mouth-watering pork steaks with your favorite BBQ side dishes—baked beans, grilled corn on the cob, roasted potatoes—you get the idea!

 - Servings 6